HWO-Yield-Visualizations/yieldplotlib/paper/paper.md

 # Statement of need

-Expected exoplanetary yield is an important metric when evaluating the success of proposed flagship space observatory architectures such as those currently being considered for the Habitable Worlds Observatory (HWO; @HWOFeinberg2024).
+Expected exoplanet yield is an important metric when evaluating the success of proposed flagship space observatory architectures such as those currently being considered for the Habitable Worlds Observatory (HWO; @HWOFeinberg2024).
 As HWO is being developed and trade spaces are explored, yield codes such as the Altruistic Yield Optimizer (AYO; @AYO2014) and EXOSIMS [@EXOSIMS2016] that can calculate the expected number of detected and characterized planets for a given mission architecture are essential.
-While these yield codes have the same goal, they can be complex and have major differences in their inputs and outputs that has made comparing results difficult.
+While these yield codes have the same goal, they are complex, written in different programming languages (AYO is written in IDL and EXOSIMS is written in Python), calculate yield with different methods, and have major differences in their inputs and outputs that has made comparing results difficult.
 The need for a unified library for visualizing these yield codes in a complete, descriptive, and accessible way has therefore also become apparent.
-This is non-trivial due to the differing syntaxes, structures, and assumptions that each of these codes make.
+This is non-trivial due to the differing methods, syntaxes, structures, and assumptions that each of these codes make.

 Despite the challenges, when these values are interrogated directly, new insights are achieved.
 Some of these insights are highlighted in detail in @ETCCrossCal2025 where a comparison of just